-Shady Grove Fertility suggests genetic testing to all couples undergoing fertility treatment, so they will know if they are carriers of some of the more common genetic conditions like CF. If both partners are carriers of CF, their embryos can be screened for the genetic condition before transfer so that their children do not inherit the disease.
+Shady Grove Fertility suggests genetic testing to all couples undergoing fertility treatment, so they will know if they are carriers of some of the more common genetic conditions like CF. If both partners are carriers of a genetic disease, their embryos can be screened for the condition before transfer so that their children do not inherit the disease.

 In more rare cases, a man may not be able to produce a sample because he cannot ejaculate.
 This can be caused by a medical problem called retrograde ejaculation, in which the semen is discharged backwards into the urinary bladder, rather than forwards.

 In about 5% or less of the cases, additional procedures have to be performed to enable examination and use of a man’s sperm.
 Whatever the cause, an inability to produce a sperm sample during the routine semen analysis is no cause for panic.
 “There are usually healthy sperm in the testes, we just have to get them,” says Dr. McClamrock.
 “We have several procedures that can recover the sperm so they can be used for fertilization.”